User-centric Heterogeneous-action Deep Reinforcement Learning for Virtual Reality in the Metaverse over Wireless Networks: System Model

-The formulated problem is non-convex and NP-hard, and the optimization variables: computation method choice, channel arrangement, and power allocation make the formulated problem highly coupled with inseparable mixed-integer non-linear programming (MINLP) optimization problems, where the discrete variable $\boldsymbol{\Gamma}$ and continuous variable $\boldsymbol{P}$ are inseparable.
+The optimization variables in the formulated problem, computation method choice, channel arrangement, and power allocation make the formulated problem highly coupled with inseparable mixed-integer non-linear programming (MINLP) optimization problems, where the discrete variable $\boldsymbol{Z}$ and continuous variable $\boldsymbol{P}$ are inseparable, which is NP-hard~\cite{NPhard}.
 Moreover, this formulated problem is \textbf{time-sequential}, where the number of variables increases with $T$.
 Thus, the traditional optimization methods are unsuitable for our proposed problem due to the daunting computational complexity.
 Also, as the problem contains too many random variables, \textit{model-based reinforcement learning (RL)} approaches that require transition probabilities are infeasible techniques to tackle our proposed problem. \textit{Heuristic search} methods can possibly be a solution to sequential problems.
 However, it doesn't change the approximation of the policy, while naively making improved action selections given the current value function.
 Besides, a huge tree of possible continuations is usually considered when using this method~\cite {RLintro}, which further makes it impractical to apply heuristic search in such a complicated scenario with a huge dimension of decisions.
 Therefore, it is highly necessary to design a comprehensive \mbox{model-free} Multi-Agent Deep Reinforcement Learning (MADRL) method to tackle the problem with heterogeneous optimization variables and distinct requirements from all VUs.